Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 ### New experience for code and work items search

 > [!TIP]
-> To use this capability you must have the **New User Experience in Code & Work Item Search** [preview feature](https://www.visualstudio.com/docs/collaborate/preview-features) enabled on your profile.
+> To use this capability you must have the [Code Search extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-code-search) install and **New User Experience in Code & Work Item Search** [preview feature](https://www.visualstudio.com/docs/collaborate/preview-features) enabled on your profile.

 The new **Search** experience for both **Code** and **Work items** is now available in preview.
 Thank you to everyone who provided feedback on search experience and helped us make the product better.
 The new experience reflects these feedbacks and brings a host of improvements: